 Q. Why did Balanced Literacy hang on for so long if it wasn’t effective?

 The thought was that something was wrong with the child, not with the curriculum.
 That’s because children in higher socioeconomic neighborhoods appeared to be learning just fine with that curriculum.
 I say “appeared” because the proponents of this curriculum never asked what the parents were teaching the children at home.
 They were teaching their kids themselves, of having them tutored.
 It’s so important for people to know this that I’m going to say it again -- the parents of children in the “good” public schools in New York are very, very proactive at working with their children at home.
-This is the elephant in the room with educational disparity between white and Asian children and Black and Latino children that no one ever talks about.
+This is the elephant in the room with the educational disparity between White and Asian children and Black and Latino children that no one ever talks about.

-The proponents of Balanced Literacy also didn’t factor in how many of the kids in schools using this curriculum needed to go to after school tutoring where they were taught to read by using phonics, or how many of those kids were referred to special education services, which also taught them phonics.
+The proponents of Balanced Literacy also didn’t factor in how many of the kids in schools using this curriculum needed to go to after-school tutoring where they were taught to read by using phonics, or how many of those kids were referred to special education services, which also taught them phonics.

 Also, Balanced Literacy did work for some percentage of kids.
 It is not a scripted curriculum and is handled differently by every teacher.
 Some teachers (usually more experienced ones) did more phonics than others.
 And there are kids who will learn to read simply by being read to.
 Their brains are wired for reading and they pick it up very easily.
 However, in order to learn to read and spell well, most children need to be taught phonics explicitly and systematically.